nilearn/nilearn/nilearn/datasets/description/aal_SPM12.rst

 (2) percentage of voxels belonging to each of the AVOI intersected by a sphere centered by a set of coordinates, and (3) percentage of voxels belonging to each of the AVOI intersected by an activated cluster.

+For more information on this atlas, see :footcite:t:`AAL_atlas`, and :footcite:t:`Tzourio-Mazoyer2002`.

 Content
 -------
     :"regions": str. path to nifti file containing regions.